levatas-agency/engineering/websites-checklist.md

 1. Compression is enabled for all HTTP requests.
 See [Enable Compression](https://developers.google.com/speed/docs/insights/EnableCompression).
 1. A server caching strategy covering the creation and cache of dynamic pages is in place.
 See [Improve Server Response Time](https://developers.google.com/speed/docs/insights/Server).
 1. A browser caching strategy is in place.
 See [Leverage Browser Caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).
 1. General websites analytics are in place to report on general visitor numbers, in-page engagement, and behavior taken on the site.
+See [Set up Analytics tracking](https://support.google.com/analytics/answer/1008080?hl=en).
 1. Content is proof read for spelling and grammar, punctuation, consistency of writing style, and capitalization.
 1. All the descriptive images on the site use the "alt" attribute to improve ADA compliance.
 1. Custom 404 and 500 error pages are created and setup to work at every level of the site structure.